 Mount Kinabalu is South East Asia's highest mountain, standing a proud 4095m high.
-It is the 20th biggest mountain in the world and located in Borneo, Malaysia.
-It is a two day, one night ascend to the summit.
+It is the 20th biggest mountain in the world and located in Kota Kinabalu, Borneo Malaysia.
+It is a two day, one night ascent to the summit.

-And It was honestly one of the hardest things i've ever done.
+And it was honestly one of the hardest things we've ever done.

-I had never tackled anything like this before, however I had signed up, paid the money and booked my flight.
-Considering I had never really hiked anything before, I had no real idea of what i was getting myself into.
+We had never tackled anything like this before, however we had signed up, paid the money and booked our flights.
+Considering we had never really hiked anything before, we had no real idea of what we were getting ourselves into.

-Mount Kinabalu isn't an easy climb, it is however an achievable one.
-For first time climbers it's great as there is no need for any specialist equipment nor any real experience.
+Climbing Mount Kinabalu isn't an easy climb, it is however, an achievable one.
+For first time climbers, it's great as there is no need for any specialist equipment nor any real experience.
 You just need to have a decent level of fitness and a high level of determination.
 It only has a 10% fail rate, so provided you don't give up you will make it to the top.